-3.5 APPLICATION
+3.4 APPLICATION

-- .1 Apply coatings in accordance with manufacturer's printed instructions. - .2 Use suitable, clean equipment in good condition. - .3 Maintain dust-free suitable conditions on the surfaces free from machine, tool or sandpaper marks, insects, grease, or any other condition liable to impair finished work to prevent production or good results. - .4 Do not commence repainting unless substrates are acceptable and until all environmental conditions (heating, ventilation, lighting and completion of other subtrade work, if applicable) are acceptable for application of products. - .5 Allow appropriate time between surface cleaning and commencement of painting work to permit surface conditions to be ready for coating work, and to prevent re-contamination of surfaces.
+- .1 Apply coatings in accordance with manufacturer's printed instructions. - .2 Use suitable, clean equipment in good condition.

-- .6 Apply primers, paints, and stains in accordance with the Premium Grade finish requirements of the MPI Painting and Repainting manuals. - .7 Apply bonding primer over incompatible existing coatings and glossy substrates, as specified above. - .8 Apply evenly, uniform in sheen, colour and texture, free from brush or roller marks, well brushed or rolled in and free of crawls, runs, join marks or other defects. - .9 Sand and dust between each coat to provide an anchor for next coat and to remove defects in previous coat (runs, sags, etc.) visible from a distance up to 1000 mm. - .10 Permit paint to dry between coats.
+- .3 Maintain dust-free suitable conditions on the surfaces free from machine, tool or sandpaper marks, insects, grease, or any other condition liable to impair finished work to prevent production or good results. - .4 Do not commence repainting unless substrates are acceptable and until all environmental conditions (heating, ventilation, lighting and completion of other subtrade work, if applicable) are acceptable for application of products. - .5 Allow appropriate time between surface cleaning and commencement of painting work to permit surface conditions to be ready for coating work, and to prevent re-contamination of surfaces. - .6 Apply primers, paints, and stains in accordance with the Premium Grade finish requirements of the MPI Painting and Repainting manuals. - .7 Apply bonding primer over incompatible existing coatings and glossy substrates, as specified above. - .8 Apply evenly, uniform in sheen, colour and texture, free from brush or roller marks, well brushed or rolled in and free of crawls, runs, join marks or other defects. - .9 Sand and dust between each coat to provide an anchor for next coat and to remove defects in previous coat (runs, sags, etc.) visible from a distance up to 1000 mm. - .10 Permit paint to dry between coats.
 Touch up uneven spots after applying first coat.
-Tint various coats of multiple coat work in light shades of the final colour selected, to distinguish between coats. - .11 To avoid air entrapment in applied coats, apply materials in strict accordance with manufacturer's spread rates and application requirements. - .12 Over new concrete block, two coats of block filler are required to achieve smooth and uniform surface on block. - .13 Painting coats are intended to cover surfaces perfectly; if in painter's opinion, formula specified is inadequate to provide a first class finished surface, report to the Consultant and have formulas rectified before commencing work.
+Tint various coats of multiple coat work in light shades of the final colour selected, to distinguish between coats. - .11 To avoid air entrapment in applied coats, apply materials in strict accordance with manufacturer's spread rates and application requirements. - .12 Painting coats are intended to cover surfaces perfectly; if in painter's opinion, formula specified is inadequate to provide a first class finished surface, report to the Consultant and have formulas rectified before commencing work.
 Surfaces imperfectly covered shall receive additional coats at no additional cost.
-Provide additional coat where ever dark colours are used. - .14 Use paint unadulterated.
+Provide additional coat where ever dark colours are used. - .13 Use paint unadulterated.
 Use same brand of paint for primer, intermediate and finish coats.
-Factory mix all paints. - .15 Paint finish shall be applied by roller except in the case of wood trim, door frames, base board and similar work of small surface area which shall be painted by brush.
-Do not use roller for applying finish other than paint. - .16 Spray painting will not be permitted. - .17 Finish edges of doors with paint as required to match face of door. - .18 Carefully hand smooth and sandpaper wood between coats (including priming).
-Apply one coat sealer before applying first coat paint filler to knots or sap blemishes on wood surfaces to receive paint or stain finish. - .19 After first coat, fill nail holes, splits and scratches, using putty coloured to match finish. - .20 Remove rust, oil, grease and loose shop paint from metal work by brushing or with wire brushes.
-Feather out edges to make touch up patches inconspicuous. - .21 Do not etch galvanized metal.
-Use zinc rich primer.
+Factory mix all paints. - .14 Paint finish shall be applied by roller except in the case of wood trim, door frames, base board and similar work of small surface area which shall be painted by brush.
+Do not use roller for applying finish other than paint. - .15 Spray painting will not be permitted. - .16 Finish edges of doors with paint as required to match face of door. - .17 Carefully hand smooth and sandpaper wood between coats (including priming).
+Apply one coat sealer before applying first coat paint filler to knots or sap blemishes on wood surfaces to receive paint or stain finish.